jlifferth/will_it_fit/README.md

 # will_it_fit?

-## a program to automatically place 3-dimensional objects inside of a 3-dimensional space
+## A program to automatically place 3-dimensional objects inside of a 3-dimensional space

 Current status: in progress